Paper Submission Requirements and Instructions

-Papers may be submitted through CMT, via https://cmt3.research.microsoft.com/CoRL2020.
-Submissions are due July 7, 2020 at 23:59 Pacific Time.
+Papers may be submitted through OpenReview, via the link below.
+Submissions are due June 18, 2021 at 23:59 Pacific Time, but supplemental materials can be submitted up to a week later, by June 25, 2021, 23:59 Pacific Time.
 All submissions should comply with the format and length indicated below.
 CoRL is double-blind, which means all papers must be anonymized.
-The reviewing process is strictly confidential and both accepted papers and supplemental material will not become public until a few weeks before the conference.
+The submitted papers and reviews will be publicly accessible, but only accepted papers will be de-anonymized.

-Submissions will consist of papers up to eight pages in length (plus up to two additional pages of references).
+The page limit will be up to eight pages, plus up to two additional pages of references, for full paper submissions, and up to four pages (plus references) for the blue sky contributions.
 Authors will have the option to submit a supplementary file containing further details, which the reviewers may decide to consult, as well as a supplementary video.
-All supplementary materials will be submitted through CMT as a single zip file.
+All supplementary materials will be submitted through OpenReview as a single zip file.
 Submitted papers will be reviewed by at least two reviewers.
 Accepted papers will appear in the Proceedings of Machine Learning Research (formerly JMLR Workshop and Conference Proceedings).

 We will not accept papers that are identical or substantially similar to papers that have previously been published or accepted for publication in an archival venue, nor papers submitted in parallel to other conferences.
 Archival venues include conferences and journals with formally published proceedings, but do not include non-archival workshops.
 Submission is permitted for papers that have previously appeared only as a technical report, e.g. in arXiv.